 I am also the Academic Lead for the University's Museum of Medicine and Health.

-I am Chair of the Executive Committee of the Society for Social History of Medicine.
+I was Chair of the Executive Committee of the Society for Social History of Medicine from 2015 to 2018.

 Jointly with Mick Worboys, I edit the Palgrave book series Medicine and Biomedical Sciences in Modern History.